See below for the 2024 Report from the Bureau of Labor Statistics.

 Job Outlook

-Employment of hazmat removal workers is projected to grow 17 percent from 2016 to 2026, much faster than the average for all occupations.
-Job openings will stem from the projected employment growth and the need to replace workers who leave the occupation each year.
+Employment of hazardous materials removal workers is projected to grow 1 percent from 2023 to 2033, slower than the average for all occupations.

 Visit the BLS website for the full report and more resources.